wcatron/citekit/jquery-plugin/README.md

 ### Parameters

-Located in the plugin file the defaults can be changed to use your own cts.
+Located in the jquery plugin file the defaults can be changed to use your own cts, classes, and more technical things.

 -   *source* - default source for urns